CountyEthics

 85%

-The E/NE facing crag receives only morning sun in April and is shaded from early afternoon, severely limiting solar drying at this time of year.
+The east-facing crag only receives morning sun and is shaded from early afternoon, reducing the already limited solar drying potential.

 Recommendations 3

-• Do not attempt Dow Crag today — the crag is wet and conditions are dangerous for friction-dependent climbing on multi-pitch routes.
+• Do not climb at Dow Crag today or in the immediate future — the crag is saturated and dangerously slippery.

-• Consider lower-altitude, south-facing alternatives in the Lakes if you need to climb today, though conditions are poor region-wide.
+• Consider lower-altitude, south-facing alternatives with better drying potential if you need to climb this week, but check conditions carefully given the regional saturation.

 Do Not Climb 92%